bigjust/sendgrid-python/README.rst

 SendGrid's `X-SMTPAPI`_
 -----------------------

-If you wish to use the X-SMTPAPI on your own app, you can use the `SMTPAPI Python library`_.
+If you wish to use the X-SMTPAPI from your own app, you can use the `SMTPAPI Python library`_.

 There are implementations for setter methods too.